exo-cesm/CESM2.1.3/Tidally_locked_exoplanets/cases/PC_b_SSPL_PI/README.md

 ## If setting the case up on ARC4:

-run buildcase_PC_b_SSPO.
-A case will be created with the name b.e21.BWma1850.f19_g17.PC_b_Ocn.my_case.001.
-Change the name in buildcase_PC_b_SSPO if you would like a different name.
+run buildcase_PC_b_SSPL.
+A case will be created with the name b.e21.BWma1850.f19_g17.PC_b_Lnd.my_case.001.
+Change the name in buildcase_PC_b_SSPL if you would like a different name.

-The restart file for this case is currently at /nobackup/Alternative_Earths/restarts/PCb/0301-03-16/
+The restart file for this case is currently at /nobackup/Alternative_Earths/restarts/PCb/SSPL/0146-04-16/

 A case will be created and the project will be planet with the job queue planet.q.
 If switching to the main queue, n the case directory, ./xmlchange the project to be blank (no input) and the job queue to be 40core-192G.q.